kfirtoledo/CloudPilot_Project/README.md

 ## Environment setup
 Before running a test, do the following preparations:

-- Check you are login to all th relevant cloud platforms:
+- Check you are login to all the relevant cloud platforms:
     - IBM: ``` ibmcloud login  --apikey @ <apikey.json> ```
     - GCP: ```  gcloud auth login ;```  ``` gcloud auth configure-docker ```
     - AWS: ```  aws configure ```